NexPlugs/pl_isolate/example/README.md

-# isolate_helper_example
+# pl_isolate_example

-Demonstrates how to use the isolate_helper plugin.
+Demonstrates how to use the pl_isolate plugin.

 ## Getting Started